GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 The employed #acr("DoA") encoding presented in @sec:ssl:multi_source:method:doa_repr presents several advantages.
 Namely, thanks to its flexibility, it allows for representing an arbitrary number of sources.
 Also, it enables to formulate the multi-source #acr("SSL") problem as a simple regression task.
-However, to extract of set of actual #acr("DoA") values, one has to explicitly process the obtained heat map.
+However, to extract of set of actual #acr("DoA") values, one has to explicitly process the obtained spatial spectra.
 #gaet[Do we have to, once more, cite the Odobez paper here ?]
 This is achieved by detecting the peaks in the network output.
 The index of local maxima higher than a threshold $colMath(xi, #maroon)$ serve as the #acr("DoA") predictions: